ChrisJohnsonJ/css-exercises-Chris/foundations/02-class-id-selectors/README.md

 ### Self Check
 - Do the odd numbered `p` elements share a class?
+They do share a class with the value "odd" as seen in the index.html and style.css file
 - Do the even numbered `div` elements have unique IDs?
+Even numbered elements have unique ID's "two" and "four" respectively and should be called upon with #id-value
 - Does the Number 3 element have multiple classes?
+The number 3 has two different classes with values "odd" and "font" separated by white space